HuangYiran/yiranhuang.github.io/content/project/SDSC-highq/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
+For 20 years, highQ Computerlösungen GmbH has been supporting companies, municipalities and financial institutions with intelligent software solutions for more effective planning, implementation, optimization and controlling of their tasks.
+The IT solutions make public transportation, for example, smoother and more environmentally friendly.

 In order to analyze the hazard potential of cycle paths, HighQ prepared seven individual data sets; the SDSC-BW experts in turn contributed free data.
 The database contained, for example, information from reports on bicycle accidents from the last 20 years (Germany-wide) as well as evaluations of cycle path questionnaires.
 Other helpful data on German traffic routes and traffic images from the Open-Street-Map portal were also included.
 The file formats were different: including georeferenced files (GEO) and CSV files ideal for analytics.